CodosaurusLLC/CodosaurusLLC.github.io/_posts/2022-01-18-Mutation-Testing.md

 Then it runs your tests against each mutant.&nbsp;
 The idea is that each mutant should make at least one test fail.&nbsp;
 If that doesn't happen, then there are three main possibilities.

-1. You have a gap in your test suite, and should add a test to distinguish between what happened with the "real" and "mutated" code.
+1. You have a gap in your test suite, and should add a test to distinguish between what happens with the "original" and "mutated" versions of your code.

 1. You have code that doesn't really do anything.&nbsp;
 Maybe it's unreachable, maybe it's redundant,